GRousselet/rogme/docs/hsf.md

 Stochastic dominance
 --------------------

-Does one condition dominates the other at all quantiles?
+Does one condition dominate the other at all quantiles?
 In how many participants?
 See Speckman et al. (2008) for a great introduction to stochastic dominance.

 ### Participants with all quantile differences &gt; 0